MM-NeRF: Multimodal-Guided 3D Multi-Style Transfer of Neural Radiance Field: Experiments

-\textbf{Multi-View Style Consistent Loss.} As shown in Figure \ref{fig:ablation_study}, Multi-view Style Consistent Loss (MSCL) can improve the level of stylization and generate richer style strokes in local details.
+As shown in Figure \ref{fig:ablation_study}, unlike Multi-head Learning Scheme (MLS), which enhances stylization quality at a global level, Multi-view Style Consistent Loss (MSCL) primarily enriches the level of detail.
+MSCL ensures the consistency of details in multi-view supervised data, thereby mitigating issues of detail blurring.
 Table \ref{Tb:ablation} reports the qualitative results of stylized details on forward-facing scenes \cite{mildenhall2021nerf}.
 NeRF with MSCL outperforms NeRF by 2.8\% in SSIM.
 In addition, the improvement based on NeRF+MLS is more significant that MM-NeRF outperforms NeRF+MLS by 2.3\%, 1.5\%, and 5.2\% in LPIPS, PSNR, and SSIM, respectively.
+Both qualitative and quantitative experiments verified that MSCL effectively enhances the quality of local details in stylized results.

+To explore the relationship between the reference view in MSCL and stylization quality, we conduct experiments on \emph{fern} from forward-facing scenes \cite{mildenhall2021nerf}.
+Specifically, each view is used as the reference view to implement MSCL and train MM-NeRF independently.
+After training, we calculate the SSIM for each experiment to evaluate stylization quality.
+Since MSCL needs to determine the warp function and masks based on optical flow, we also calculate the ratio of masked pixels in each experiment.

+As shown in Figure \ref{fig:reference_view}, the reference view significantly impacts stylization quality.
+In addition, there is a significant positive correlation between stylization quality and the ratio of masked pixels.
+A larger ratio of masked pixels means the reference view has more pixels that match other views, thereby better ensuring the consistency of multi-view details in supervision and improving stylization quality.
+Based on the above discussion, we recommend using the view with the maximum ratio of masked pixels as the reference view in MSCL to generate better stylized novel views.